Policy on Reasonable Accommodations for Employees with Disabilities

 6.1.
 Any current employee, or a family member or healthcare provider acting on his/her behalf, may request a reasonable accommodation in connection with benefits and privileges of employment that are enjoyed by employees without disabilities.
 These accommodations would cover non-work areas used by employees for other purposes such as The Chapel, the Recreation Center, Walsh Library, dining facilities and restrooms.

 6.2.
 Requests shall be made to the AVP for HR and may be made in person, via phone, email or fax.
 The AVP for HR shall provide the employee requesting the accommodation with a “Reasonable Accommodation Form Non-Work.”
 It is the responsibility of the employee, or family member or healthcare provider acting on his/her behalf, to complete the Reasonable Accommodation Form Non-Work in full and submit it to the AVP for HR.
 Upon request, the AVP for HR shall assist the employee in completing the Reasonable Accommodation Form Non-Work.

 6.3.
 Following receipt of a completed Reasonable Accommodation Form Non-Work, the AVP shall engage in the interactive process with the employee and the appropriate administrator, following the process set forth in Section 2 above.

 Reasonable efforts shall be taken to ensure the confidentiality of the request and review process, including any medical records submitted as well as any reasonable accommodation implemented, in accordance with the law.
 The contents of discussions and records will only be discussed or shared on a need-to-know basis.

-This policy was approved by President Esteban on the recommendation of the Executive Cabinet.
+This policy was approved by President Esteban on the recommendation of the Executive Cabinet on December 10, 2013.